 As you list out your goals, make sure you have the extra money to invest on a regular basis, while also having cash set aside for emergencies.
 If you have a lot of credit card debt or other high-interest debt, you might even consider paying it off before you begin investing.
 After all, the average credit card interest rate is currently over 16% — and you might not get an investment return anywhere close to that.

 Start With Retirement Savings Accounts

 There are advantages that come with investing in a retirement account.
 Accounts, like a workplace 401(k), a SEP IRA, or a Solo 401(k) are tax-advantaged, giving you the chance to reduce your taxable income (and thus, pay less in taxes) when you contribute.

-With a 401(k) plan from your job, for example, you can contribute up to $19,500 in 2020 and again in 2021.
-If you’re age 50 or older, you can also contribute another $6,500 each year which is called, a “catch-up contribution”.
+With a 401(k) plan from your job, for example, you can contribute up to $22,500 in 2023.
+If you’re age 50 or older, you can also contribute another $7,500 each year which is called, a “catch-up contribution”.
 The amount you contribute is taken off of your taxable income, so your tax liability is lower.